Westminster Health Forum

 Format: DOWNLOADABLE PDF

-This conference will examine key priorities for social care reform in England.
+This conference examined key priorities for social care reform in England.

-Key stakeholders and policymakers will discuss strategic priorities for the new Government, following the Health and Social Care Secretary’s pledge to create a 10-year plan for social care, which would run alongside the 10-year plan for the NHS.
+Key stakeholders and policymakers discussed strategic priorities for the new Government, following the Health and Social Care Secretary’s pledge to create a 10-year plan for social care, which would run alongside the 10-year plan for the NHS.

-The conference takes place following the announcement of government support for local authority services in the October Budget, including at least £600m in new grant funding for social care, and an £86m increase to the Disabled Facilities Grant.
-Delegates will also discuss implications of the national insurance rise for employer contributions on service providers, as the Liberal Democrats call for an exemption for the social care sector.
+The conference took place following the announcement of government support for local authority services in the Budget, including at least £600m in new grant funding for social care, and an £86m increase to the Disabled Facilities Grant.
+Delegates also discussed implications of the national insurance rise for employer contributions on service providers, as the Liberal Democrats call for an exemption for the social care sector.

-Sessions will consider CQC’s recently published State of Health and Social Care 2023/24 report, which underlined issues facing the social care sector, including rising demand, delayed hospital discharges, staffing shortages and regional inequalities affecting care access.
-The conference also takes place following the launch of the new Health and Social Care Select Committee inquiry on adult social care reform, focusing on the cost of inaction.
+Sessions considered CQC’s recently published State of Health and Social Care 2023/24 report, which underlined issues facing the social care sector, including rising demand, delayed hospital discharges, staffing shortages and regional inequalities affecting care access.
+The conference took place following the launch of the new Health and Social Care Select Committee inquiry on adult social care reform, focusing on the cost of inaction.

-Delegates will also discuss proposals for the creation of a National Care Service, which aims to address geographic inequalities in care, as proposed by the Labour Party prior to the general election, as well as exploring strategies for the design and implementation of the service, including its scope, remit and governance.
-Sessions will assess frameworks for effective coordination and collaboration between health and care leaders, care providers, and third sector organisations, considering the roles of unpaid carers and local authorities.
+Delegates also discussed the Government’s plan to create a National Care Service, which aims to address geographic inequalities in care, as the Minister for Care outlines a vision for a locally-delivered service governed by national standards.
+Strategies for the design and implementation of the service, including its scope, remit and governance, were also explored.
+Sessions assessed frameworks for effective coordination and collaboration between health and care leaders, care providers, and third sector organisations, considering the roles of unpaid carers and local authorities.

-Further planned discussion will focus on priorities for funding following the new Government's decision to abandon the cap on care costs.
-Attendees will consider approaches to tackling inconsistencies across care providers, examining latest thinking and options for regulation, governance, and accountability for standards and levels of care.
+Further planned discussion focused on priorities for funding following the new Government's decision to abandon the cap on care costs.
+Attendees considered approaches to tackling inconsistencies across care providers, examining latest thinking and options for regulation, governance, and accountability for standards and levels of care.

-Delegates will consider implications for the social care sector of key provisions in the recently-published Employment Rights Bill, including the creation of an Adult Social Care Negotiating Body, the implementation of social care pay agreements, and tackling zero hours contracts.
-Discussion is also expected on the funding and other resources that would be needed to enable providers to implement these changes.
+Delegates considered implications for the social care sector of key provisions in the recently-published Employment Rights Bill, including the creation of an Adult Social Care Negotiating Body, the implementation of social care pay agreements, and tackling zero hours contracts.
+Discussion was also expected on the funding and other resources that would be needed to enable providers to implement these changes.

-The agenda includes discussions on improving independent living and support for unpaid carers, recognising their central role in the social care system.
-Attendees will assess strategies for enhancing public awareness of eligibility and rights to care, and approaches to improving access and reducing inequalities.
+The agenda included discussions on improving independent living and support for unpaid carers, recognising their central role in the social care system.
+Attendees assessed strategies for enhancing public awareness of eligibility and rights to care, and approaches to improving access and reducing inequalities.

-With the impact of social care deficiencies highlighted in Lord Darzi’s recent Independent Investigation of the NHS in England, the conference will consider collaboration and partnership with NHS hospitals to improve patient discharge and alleviate pressures on the NHS.
-Sessions will also explore the adoption of innovation and next steps for the use of digital technologies in social care.
+With the impact of social care deficiencies highlighted in Lord Darzi’s recent Independent Investigation of the NHS in England, the conference considered collaboration and partnership with NHS hospitals to improve patient discharge and alleviate pressures on the NHS.
+Sessions also explored the adoption of innovation and next steps for the use of digital technologies in social care.

 • 10-year plan for social care: cross-government agreement - addressing key challenges - alignment with the 10 year plan for the NHS